OfqualGovUK/ofqual-standards-patterns/technical-docs/accessibility/layout-checks.md

 - That there are no banners or modals that will cover other elements.
 - The site does not require authentication, and there are no other forms that accept user input.

-If these assumptions no longer hold, you should check the changes against the full criteria set.
-A copy of the current WCAG AA criteria can be found in the [Accessibility guidelines of the Home Office design system](https://design.homeoffice.gov.uk/accessibility/standard).